-AWDP generates surface winds based on ASCAT and ERS data.
+AWDP generates surface winds based on level 1b or level 2 ASCAT and ERS data.
 It allows performing the ambiguity removal with the Two-dimensional Variational Ambiguity Removal (2DVAR) method and it supports the Multiple Solution Scheme (MSS).
 The output of AWDP consists of wind vectors which represent surface winds within the ground swath of the scatterometer.
-Input of AWDP is Normalized Radar Cross Section (NRCS, $\sigma_0$ ) data.
+Input of AWDP is Normalized Radar Cross Section (NRCS, σ^0) data.
 These data may be real-time.
-The input files of AWDP are in BUFR or Product Format Specification (PFS, native MetOp) format.
+The input files of AWDP are in BUFR or Product Format Specification (PFS, native Metop) format.
 BUFR input may be provided using the BUFR templates for ERS or ASCAT; output is always written using the ASCAT BUFR template.
+Besides the nominal 25-km and 12.5-km products, AWDP also has the capability to generate a coastal wind product, where the backscatter data from the level 1b files are replaced by box-averaged backscatter values from the full resolution level 1 ASCAT product (SZF data).
+This mode of operation produces winds that are closer to the coast than the winds from the nominal level 1b data which contain backscatter values that are averaged using a Hamming filter, see [Verhoef et. al., 2012].
+Currently (2013), the SZF data are not available for users in near-real time, but only off-line from the EUMETSAT Data Centre.

-Moreover, AWDP needs Numerical Weather Prediction (NWP) model winds as a first guess for the Ambiguity Removal step.
-These data need to be provided in GRIB.
+Apart from the ASCAT input data, AWDP needs Numerical Weather Prediction (NWP) model winds as a first guess for the Ambiguity Removal step.
+These data need to be provided in GRIB edition 1 or 2.